rhysyim/pyAutoclick/README.md

 # Autoclicker

+An autoclicking tool written in Python

 Press ENTER key to auto-click for the number of times indicated

-Works on Linux